 You can now find your image effect in the Toolbox under Image effects / Custom image effects under the name you entered in step 2.

 Custom image effect in the Toolbox

-20.5 Save custom transition
+21.5 Save custom transition

-1 Create transition

-In the Properties of the object (image, video, or Flexi collage), click Adjust.
+1 Create transition In the Properties of the object (image, video, or Flexi collage), click Adjust.
 Modify the transion to your liking.
 Then, to save the settings, click the Save icon.

-Create or adjust transition
+Create or adjust transition 2 Enter title

-Save your custom transition
+Save your custom transition transition category.

-transition category.